gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_slack.md

 #### Check that you see a request message on Slack

-It should look like this: %image%
+It should look like this: TODO

 #### Approve or deny the request on Slack